JanCvetkovic/arso-weather/README.md

+# ARSO Weather

-# Small program that tells you some basic information from ARSO weather station.
+## Small program that tells you some basic information from ARSO weather station.